Enter the Bitcoin banking system

 How can I store my private key?

 Usually the wallet keeps your private keys private by storing them in an encrypted file.
 You can also print the private keys as "Cold Wallet" and separate them from the Internet.
-You should be aware that you are solely responsible for the security of your key.
-If you lose it, then you will lose your Bitcoin.
-Wallets such as BITBUCKS, which store the key for their customers, can offer inexperienced users an additional level of protection against key loss.
+You should be aware that you are solely responsible for the security of the keys.
+If you lose them, you lose your bitcoins.
+Wallets such as BitBucks, which store keys for their customers, can offer inexperienced users additional protection against key loss.

 How do I get Bitcoin?

 Generally from digital wallets or currency exchanges.
 These exist in virtually every country.
 These facilities will usually confirm the identity of their customers via video-based methods.
-You can then purchase Bitcoin via a bank transfer, or in some cases using other payment methods such as credit cards, PayPal and others.
+You can then purchase Bitcoin via bank transfer or in some cases using other payment methods such as credit cards and PayPal for instance.

-Many countries also have platforms for direct trade between private individuals, which are quite popular.
-There are often vending machines from which you can buy Bitcoin, and you can purchase credit vouchers in kiosks.
+Many countries also have platforms for direct trade between private individuals which are quite popular.
+There are often vending machines from which you can buy Bitcoin.
+In addition to that you can also purchase credit vouchers in kiosks.

-An alternative to the purchase of Bitcoin is acceptance.
+An alternative way to the purchase of Bitcoin is acceptance.
 For example by using BitBucks!
 You can accept Bitcoin as payment for goods or services that you provide.
 In some countries, employees or freelancers may be able to convert part of their salary or fee payments into Bitcoin.

 How do I send Bitcoin?

 It's simple: copy the recipient's address into a field, enter the amount, and click "Send".
 In most wallets, you can specify the amount in your local currency, so no conversion is required.
 Payment requests or the payment protocol are often used.
-These already include the amount.
-You can either activate it by clicking on it or copy it into the send field.
-Mobile Wallets scan transaction requests.
-In this case you only have to confirm the transaction.
+They already include the amount and can either be activated by clicking or by copying them into the send field.
+Mobile wallets are able to scan transaction requests, so you only have to confirm the transaction.

 Is Bitcoin legal?